- Art Knowledge Organiser EYFS to Y6 (2.77MB)

-At St Andrew’s Church of England Primary School we believe that art stimulates creativity, imagination and inventiveness.
+At St Andrew’s Primary School, we believe that art stimulates creativity, imagination and inventiveness.
 We believe that art gives our pupils the skills, concepts and knowledge necessary for them to express responses to ideas and experiences.
 It fires their imagination.

 The natural environment is a big stimulus at St Andrew’s Primary School.
 The children are often taken outside to draw in the natural light, in the Forest School and under the trees in our wonderful grounds.

-We use sketchbooks to record experience and imagination, to help the children develop their ideas and to show progression in their artistic ability.
-We encourage children to work on their own and collaborating with others on projects.
+We use sketchbooks, which follow them from Year 1 to Year 6, to capture the children’s art learning throughout their time at St Andrew’s and to show progression in their artistic ability.
+We encourage children to work on their own and to collaborate with others on projects.

-At St Andrew’s Primary School, art is not taught just in a designated art lesson, but wherever appropriate it is linked to the wider curriculum as it gives children the opportunities to bring topics to life.
+At St Andrew’s Primary School, art is not taught just taught in a designated Art lesson, but wherever appropriate it is linked to the wider curriculum as it gives children the opportunities to bring topics to life.

+Our Art Curriculum is high quality, well thought out and is planned to demonstrate progression.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
-In addition, we measure the impact of our curriculum through the following methods: